bsw307/Baltasar.io/content/posts/lsystem.md

 The program was originally written in Python using the Processing library, but has been translated to Javascript and P5.JS for the sake of embedding it on this site.

 ## Results
+Click repeatedly on any button to see the development of three types of systems.
 <p style="text-align:center">
 <iframe style="width:400px; height: 500px; overflow: hidden;"  scrolling="no" frameborder="0" src="https://editor.p5js.org/baltasaur/embed/Ojb2DqkV"></iframe>
 </p>